mleonardblair/calendars/README.md

 # calendars
-Monorepo containing references to maintained calendars for popular sports.
+Monorepo containing references to maintained calendars for popular fighting promotions.
+- Currently in development - If you're seeing this, please check back in soon fight fans.